avsculley/PHI-696/Project-1/README.md

 6. Explain the difference - using natural language - between the first-order prefixes:
   ```
   (a) ∃x∀y and ∀x∃y

+  ∃x∀y means "there exists an x such that for all y, some property is true."
+This expression asserts that there is at least one object x that satisfies the given property for all y.
+In other words, there is some x that is universally applicable to all y.

+On the other hand, ∀x∃y means "for all x, there exists a y such that some property is true."
+This expression asserts that for every object x, there is at least one y that satisfies the given property.
+In other words, for every x, there exists at least one y that can be paired with x to make the property true.

+The key difference between these two expressions lies in the order of the quantifiers.
+In the first expression, we first existentially quantify over x and then universally quantify over y.
+In the second expression, we first universally quantify over x and then existentially quantify over y.
+This order can make a difference in some contexts and can affect the truth of the statement being made.

   (b) ∃x∀y∃z and ∀x∃y∀z

+  Both of these are logical expressions involving quantifiers.

+∃x∀y∃z means "there exists an x such that for all y there exists a z such that some property is true."
+This expression asserts that there is at least one object x that satisfies the given property for all y, and for each y there exists at least one z that satisfies the property.
+In other words, there is some x that can be paired with any y and some z to make the property true.

+On the other hand, ∀x∃y∀z means "for all x, there exists a y such that for all z some property is true."
+This expression asserts that for every object x, there is at least one y that satisfies the given property for all z.
+In other words, for every x, there exists at least one y that can be paired with any z to make the property true.

+The key difference between these two expressions lies in the order of the quantifiers and the scope of each quantifier.
+In the first expression, we first existentially quantify over x and then universally quantify over y and then existentially quantify over z.
+In the second expression, we first universally quantify over x and then existentially quantify over y and then universally quantify over z.

+In ∃x∀y∃z, we have the most flexibility to choose a value for x first and then have some freedom to choose values for y and z that satisfy the property.
+In ∀x∃y∀z, we have to satisfy the property for all z for any value of x that we choose, and we have the freedom to choose a y that satisfies the property for that x.

   (c) ∀x∃y∀z∃w and ∃x∀y∃z∀w

+ ∀x∃y∀z∃w means "for all x, there exists a y such that for all z, there exists a w such that some property is true."
+This expression asserts that for every object x, there is at least one y that satisfies the given property for all z, and for each z there exists at least one w that satisfies the property.
+In other words, for any value of x we choose, there is a y that works for all z, and for any value of z we choose, there is a w that works with that y to satisfy the property.

+On the other hand, ∃x∀y∃z∀w means "there exists an x such that for all y, there exists a z such that for all w, some property is true."
+This expression asserts that there is at least one object x that satisfies the given property for all y, and for each y there exists at least one z that satisfies the property for all w.
+In other words, there is some x that can be paired with any y, and for any y we choose, there is a z that works for all w.

+The key difference between these two expressions lies in the order of the quantifiers and the scope of each quantifier.
+In the first expression, we first universally quantify over x and then existentially quantify over y and z and then existentially quantify over w.
+In the second expression, we first existentially quantify over x and then universally quantify over y and then existentially quantify over z and then universally quantify over w.

+In ∀x∃y∀z∃w, we have to satisfy the property for all z for any value of x that we choose, and for any value of z we choose, there is a w that satisfies the property.
+In ∃x∀y∃z∀w, there is some x that can be paired with any y, and for any y we choose, there is a z that works for all w.

 ```

 7. Show that the following sentences are not equivalent by exhibiting a graph that models one but not both of these sentences: